LNP-BP/LNPBPs/lnpbp-0002.md

    for the message `msg`, selected public key `Po`, public key set `P` and a protocol-specific `tag`, provided by the upstream protocol using this standard.
-4. Construct necessary scripts and generates `scriptPubkey` of the required type.
+4. Construct necessary scripts and generate `scriptPubkey` of the required type.
 If OP_RETURN `scriptPubkey` is used, it MUST be serialized according to the following rules:
    - only a single `OP_RETURN` code MUST be present in the `scriptPubkey` and it MUST be the first byte of it;
-   - it must be followed by 32-byte push of the public key value `P` from the step 2 of the algorithm, serialized according to from [15];
+   - it must be followed by 32-byte push of the public key value `P` from the step 2 of the algorithm, serialized according to the rules from [15];
-   - if the tweaked public key serialized with bitcoin consensus serialization rules does not start with 0x02 as it's first (least significant) byte, the procedure must fail; or it may be repeated with a new public picked at step 1.
+   - if the tweaked public key serialized with bitcoin consensus serialization rules does not start with 0x02 as it's first (least significant) byte, the procedure must fail; or it may be repeated with a new public key picked at step 1.
-6. Constructs and stores an **extra-transaction proof** (ETP), which structure depends on the generated `scriptPubkey` type:
+6. Construct and store an **extra-transaction proof** (ETP), which structure depends on the generated `scriptPubkey` type:
    a) value of `Po`, corresponding to:
       * the original intermediary public key for V1 witness Taproot output;